whitneyburton/portfolios/students/1606-back/brian-heim/template.md

   "In this project you'll use Ruby to build an implementation of the classic game Battleship."

-  Areas of Focus

-  * Proficiently use TDD to drive development

-  * Practice breaking a program into logical components

-  * Practice implementing a useable REPL interface

-  * Apply previously learned Enumerable techniques in a real context

 #### Evaluation Comments

   * Dealing with computer hardware issues